On the link between finite QFT and standard RG approaches: Introduction

 As it was mentioned above, CS equations was first formulated as a proof of validity of the multiplicative renormalization procedure \cite{Blaer:1974foy,Callan:1975}.
 Indeed, the proof constructs the renormalization‑group functions and renormalized correlation functions order by order without encountering divergences.
 It is important to note, that considerations of Refs.~\cite{Blaer:1974foy,Callan:1975} explicitly make use of the normalization conditions.
-However, authors of Refs.~\cite{Naud:1998yg,Carvalho:2013jai} have shown, that it is possible to prove the renormalizability with minimal subtraction directly.
+However, the authors of Refs.~\cite{Naud:1998yg,Carvalho:2013jai} have shown, that it is possible to prove the renormalizability within the dimensional regularization \cite{tHooft:1972tcz} minimal subtraction (MS) \cite{tHooft:1973mfk} scheme.
 In this paper we do not consider this way.
 Our work does not attempt to prove renormalizability; instead, it shows that the CS equations and the RG equation are equivalent, but only in the on‑shell mass‑renormalization scheme.

 This paper is organized as follows.
 In section \ref{sec:general} we specify the model to work with and introduce all necessary notations.
 Section \ref{sec:compare} rederives the CS equations in terms of renormalized quantities within the chosen $\phi^4$ toy model; in section \ref{sec:on-shell} we discuss the equivalence of these equations to the standard RG equation in the Callan--Symanzik--Ovsyannikov form, clarifying the renormalization‑scheme conditions under which this equivalence holds.
 Section \ref{sec:concl} concludes.